dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ![Alt text](resources/cubesetup.png)

-That's it for the CubeMX!
-Make sure the Keil MDK is closed, and regenerate the code:
+That's it for the CubeMX! **Make sure the Keil MDK is closed**, and regenerate the code:

 ![Alt text](resources/cubecode.png)